Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 **Cost:** 2m

-The Exalt may reinforce an object—no more than (Essence) meters in its largest dimension—and make it nigh unbreakable.
+The Exalt may reinforce an object—no more than (Essence) meters in its largest dimension—and make it nigh unbreakable and resistant to changing effects, such as from the Wyld.

-While reinforced, the object is no longer considered “mundane,” and increases the difficulty to break or otherwise destroy it by (Essence).
+While reinforced, the object is no longer considered “mundane,” and increases the difficulty to break, change, or otherwise destroy it by (Essence).

-A Project may be performed to make this enhancement permanent.
+A Scale 1 Project may be performed to make this enhancement permanent.

 ### Enlightened Touch Insight